Welcome to the CLM-community!

 2. Structure of the CLM-Community

 The common tasks and interests around the usage and further development of the model systems are coordinated and conducted in different working groups (WG).
 Additionally, a changing number of project groups (PG) exist for specific tasks which are limited in time.
-The working and project groups are listed here.
-All community members are encouraged to join one or several of these groups (can be done in your profile in the community portal).
+All community members are encouraged to join one or several of these groups (can be done in your profile).
 Each WG and PG has its own mailing list and only the group members receive the mails of the respective list.

 The tasks of the working and project group leaders include: